aaronm6/varray/README.md

 We can use `va.empty`, `va.zeros`, etc., just like their numpy equivalents.

 ## Saving to file
-The provided methods `va.save` is simply a wrapper for `numpy.savez_compressed`, but it applies a suffix of `.vrz`; it handles the saving of a varray's `darray` and `sarray`.
-Numpy regular arrays and numpy masked arrays can also be provided.
+The provided method `va.save` is simply a wrapper for `numpy.savez_compressed`, but it accepts varrays (and numpy arrays and masked arrays) and applies a suffix of `.vrz`; it handles the saving of a varray's `darray` and `sarray`.
 The paired `va.load` is also just a wrapper for `numpy.load`, but it detects which arrays should go into varrays and creates those, and the same for numpy masked arrays.